-Tumble into crystalline waters off the coast of Port Stephens on a wild dolphin swim tour that, for city dwellers, is a profoundly moving experience.
+Tumbling into crystalline waters off the coast of Port Stephens on a wild dolphin swim tour is, for city dwellers, a profoundly moving experience.
 Dolphin Swim Australia runs responsible wildlife adventures that are all about respecting the local marine life and their habitat.
-The company emphasises eco-friendly practises, with each swim dependant on the dolphins’ decision to be near to the guests in the water.
+The company emphasises eco-friendly practises, with each swim dependent on the dolphins’ decision to be near to the guests in the water.

 Book a tour with Sand Dune Adventures to see the highest sand dunes in the Southern Hemisphere.
 As you’re burning around the area on quadbikes, your Indigenous guide will scout out middens, where some 18 clans of the Worimi Nation feasted on fish and shellfish.
 Part of your payment for The Aboriginal Culture Sandboarding and Quad Bike Tour is invested back into the local Indigenous community and protection of the dunes.